dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 After creating an app log on to [comments plugin page](https://developers.facebook.com/docs/plugins/comments){:rel='nofollow'}{:target="_blank"}.

-Here you can specify your requirements like width, number of posts to appear, color-scheme etc., and hit get code.
+Here you can specify your requirements like width, number of posts to appear, color-scheme etc., and hit **Get code**.

 You should get a code similar to the below one.